Couples Therapy Techniques That Really Work

 However, there is a difference between effective communication and useless communication.
 If you are engaging in useless communication, which you are already probably experiencing if you are having trouble within your relationship, one or both parties are criticizing each other and choosing to argue each time a problem comes up, which only builds upon existing issues.
 Effective communication can only take place when partners are open, honest, and non-judgmental with each other and are actively listening to what their partners have to say rather than coming into each statement defensively.
 This type of communication can be achieved, but couples will often need to set the space for it.
 You can easily do this by setting aside certain times throughout the week that you reserve for these conversations specifically.

 Another important aspect of proper communication is action.
-As the saying goes, actions speak louder than words, and while words are important and act as the starting point for a successful relationship, they aren't necessarily effective unless the couple can craft a plan of action after communicating with each other.
-In any relationship, it is important to make sure that your communication has resulted in compromise and that the compromise is written down into solid goals that can be acted upon regularly to ensure that both partners are working towards what they want.
+As the saying goes, actions speak louder than words, and while words are important and act as a starting point for a successful relationship, they aren't necessarily effective unless the couple can craft a plan of action after communicating with each other.
+In any relationship, it is important to make sure that your communication has resulted in compromise and that the compromise is communicated into solid goals that can be acted upon regularly to ensure that both partners are working towards what they want.
 There are several key factors to great goals, and these factors include making sure that goals are clear, specific, and are something that both partners want to work on as they move forward in the relationship.
 Secondly, these goals must have a timeframe or, if they are goals that will be something you will always be working towards, they have to be scheduled into your day, week, or month.
 Finally, if you have managed to meet these requirements, you must also make sure that your goals can be broken down into smaller steps so that you and your partner can track your progress as you begin working on these goals.
 (Again, this won't apply to goals that don't end.
 However, you can add a small checkbox on your to-do list to make sure that it always gets done regularly!)

 Once a couple learns how to communicate and can turn that communication into action, they are already ahead of the game when it comes to most couples as these are the two hardest things to get down when you are committed to someone.
 These exercises, while fairly basic, will help to set you up for success in all areas of your life and can be used for as long as you are with your partner.
 Just make sure that you have the proper motivation and desire to follow through on all of the goals you set or you will face issues that will stem from that lack of drive and the lack of results that are sure to follow suit.